Elite Therapy Center Sports & Ortho PT Program

 Elite Therapy Center Ortho & Sports

-Meet our DPT and Ortho Specialist, Shae Phillips
+DPT and Ortho Specialist, Shae Phillips

 Shae Phillips is a talented member of our physical therapy team and has a strong orthopedics and manual background.
 Earning her Bachelors of Science in Exercise Science from Hardin Simmons University in 2011 and her Doctorate of Physical Therapy from Hardin Simmons University in 2013, she is dedicated to assisting in early detection of motor development problems and identifying concerns with movement, posture, strength, developmental delays, body position, and functional independence in children birth to 21 with any degree of impairment.